 As the calendar speeds toward the end of January, how are those goals and resolutions going?
 After a few weeks of attempting new routines, habits, or changes to our lifestyle, often we’re tempted to ease back or even give up.
-My encouragement is don’t!
+My encouragement is don’t give up, be accountable!

 Let’s not look back on our lives remembering what we DIDN’T do.
 I believe most of us would prefer to recall the good, adventurous, and amazing life moments of pursuing our goals.
 To wrap up this month of exploring goals and memories, let’s not neglect something crucial to helping us achieve them-accountability.